 When you tell people that you work from home or are a digital nomad, many will react with “Whaaat?
 I could never do that!
 I wouldn’t get anything done!”.
 And they might be right.
 I strongly believe that this is not the right lifestyle for everyone and that you need to have certain skills, like self-discipline, if you want to be successful with it.

-However, there are quite a few tricks that increase your productivity and that can help you getting more work done.
+However, there are quite a few tricks that increase your productivity and that can help you get more work done.
 Even if you think you are already very productive, there is always room for improvement.